Nonintersecting random walks in the neighborhood of a symmetric tacnode: Model and results

-is the distribution of the longest increasing subsequence of a random permutation in the Poissonized version, or, equivalently, it is the height function in the polynuclear growth (PNG) model~\cite{BDJ99,PS02}.
-In the scaling limit, considered in Section~\ref{SectAsymptotics}, $H_n(0)$ will converge to the Tracy-Widom distribution $F_2$.
+is the distribution of the longest increasing subsequence of a random permutation in the Poissonized version, or, equivalently, it yields the distribution of the height function in the polynuclear growth (PNG) model~\cite{BDJ99,PS02}.
+In the scaling limit, considered in Section~\ref{SectAsymptotics}, $H_n(0)$ will converge to the Tracy--Widom distribution $F_2$.

-To study the limiting behavior, when $m,t\to \infty$, consider first the system of non-intersecting random walks starting at time $-t$ and ending at positions \mbox{$\{\ldots,-m-2,-m-1\}$} at time $t$.
+To study the limiting behavior, when $m,t\to\infty$, consider first the system of nonintersecting random walks starting at time $-t$ and ending at positions $\{\ldots,-m-2,-m-1\}$ at time $t$.
 This is, up to a shift by $m+1$, the multilayer PNG model studied by Pr\"ahofer and Spohn in~\cite{PS02}.
 Their work shows that the top random walk at time $\tau=0$ has fluctuations around $x=-m+2t$ of order $t^{1/3}$.
-By symmetry, if one considers only the non-intersecting random walks starting and ending at position $\{m+1,m+2,\ldots\}$, the bottom random walk at time $\tau=0$ fluctuates around $x=m-2t$ also in the spatial scale $t^{1/3}$.
+By symmetry, if one considers only the nonintersecting random walks starting and ending at position $\{m+1,m+2,\ldots\}$, the bottom random walk at time $\tau=0$ fluctuates around $x=m-2t$ also in the spatial scale $t^{1/3}$.

-The top and bottom random walks interact if the proportion of deleted configurations, due to interaction, is non-zero.
+The top and bottom random walks interact if the proportion of deleted configurations, due to interaction, is nonzero.
 This happens when $m=2t$ to leading order in $t$.
 The first scaling where interaction is relevant is given by $m=2t+\sigma t^{1/3}$.
-The parameter $\sigma$ modulates the strength of interaction of the two sets of non-intersecting random walks.
-In the extreme cases $\sigma\to\infty$, we clearly (by a simple probabilistic argument) go back to the situation of two independents PNG models, thus the top of the lower walks and the bottom of the upper walks are governed by the Airy$_2$ process~\cite{PS02}.
-On the other hand, when $\sigma\to -\infty$, one expects to see a point process governed by the sine kernel or the Pearcey process.
-Moreover, locally the paths will looks like random walks, so the exponents in the scaling for time and space are in a ratio 2:1.
-Thus, we set the scaling\footnote{We do not write explicitly the integer parts, since in the $t\to\infty$ it is irrelevant.}
+The parameter $\sigma$ modulates the strength of interaction of the two sets of nonintersecting random walks.
+In the extreme cases $\sigma\to\infty$, we clearly (by a simple probabilistic argument) go back to the situation of two independent PNG models; thus the top of the lower walks and the bottom of the upper walks are governed by the Airy$_2$ process~\cite{PS02}.
+On the other hand, when $\sigma\to-\infty$, one expects to see a point process governed by the sine kernel or the Pearcey process.
+Moreover, locally the paths will looks like random walks, so the exponents in the scaling for time and space are in a ratio $2:1$.
+Thus, we set the scaling\footnote{We do not write explicitly the integer parts, since in the $t\to\infty$ limit it is irrelevant.}